 Foods to Avoid After Dental Surgery

 After dental implant surgery, it’s important to avoid foods that could disrupt healing or damage the surgical site.
-Hard, crunchy, sticky, and chewy foods—such as nuts, chips, tough meats, and caramel—can put unnecessary pressure on your implants and sutures.
-Spicy foods, acidic items, and carbonated beverages should also be avoided, as they can irritate sensitive tissues and slow the healing process.
+Hard, crunchy, sticky, and chewy foods—such as nuts, chips, tough meats, and caramel—as well as crunchy or hard foods, can put unnecessary pressure on your implants and sutures.
+Spicy foods, acidic items such as citrus fruits, and carbonated beverages should also be avoided, as they can irritate sensitive tissues and slow the healing process.
 During the initial recovery period, patients should stick to soft, easy-to-chew foods and follow their Hybridge doctor’s specific dietary guidelines to ensure a smooth, successful recovery.
+Following these recommendations is essential to support your healing journey and achieve the best possible outcome.

-Immediately following your Hybridge implant surgery, temporary teeth will be attached to your implants so you are never without teeth.
+Immediately following your Hybridge implant surgery and completion of the implant procedure, temporary teeth will be attached to your implants so you are never without teeth.
 For the first 24 to 48 hours, it is normal to experience mild swelling, tenderness, and slight bleeding around the surgical sites.
 Proper care during this initial healing phase is crucial for the long-term success of your implants and gum tissue.
 The first 8 weeks are particularly critical for healing.
 During the healing process, and until you receive your final teeth, you will be restricted to a soft-food diet.
 This means avoiding foods that require chewing.
-Please refer to the Soft Foods Diet Recommendations provided by your Hybridge doctor, which typically includes foods like applesauce, avocado, bananas, eggs, jell-o, soups, and mashed potatoes.
+Please refer to the Soft Foods Diet Recommendations provided by your Hybridge doctor, which typically includes foods like applesauce, avocado, bananas, eggs, Jell-O, soups, and mashed potatoes.
 It is important to avoid using your temporary teeth for chewing anything during this healing phase, this is to protect your dental implants and allow for proper healing.
+Special care should be taken with new dental implants, as the initial healing period is essential for the stability and integration of your new implant.
+Avoiding hard or chewy foods helps prevent complications and supports the healing of your new implants.

 Foods to Avoid Post Implant